hildebrandt-carl/PhysicalCoverage/results/a/readme.md

 The overall results for this were:
 Total vectors considered:	29709541
-Total unqiue vectors seen:	1170
+Total unique vectors seen:	1170
 Total possible vectors:		3125.0